Kgalagadi Transfrontier Park South Africa Travel Guide

 Photography is generally allowed everywhere for personal use.
 Respect the privacy of other visitors.

-Avoid discussing politics or racial issues unless you are well-versed in the local context and the conversation is invited by locals.
-South Africa has a complex history.
+Avoid discussing politics or racial issues except if you are well-versed in the local context and the conversation is invited by locals.
+South Africa has a complicated history.

 Respect the silence of the Kalahari.
 Avoid loud music or excessive noise, especially at waterholes and in camps.